Adoobdoob71/weather-app/README.md

 ## Environment Variables

-To run this project, you will need the `REACT_APP_API_KEY` for the weatherbit api.
-You can send me an email for that
+To run this project, you will need to create an `.env` file and put `REACT_APP_API_KEY` for the weatherbit api.
+You can send me an email for the api key